ReedBTC/Grassroots-Quarterly/README.md

 Running a bitcoin meetup can be a daunting undertaking and in many ways it is a big commitment.
 But fortunately, if you are the organizer of your local meetup you are in control of how much you are committing to.

 Running a bitcoin meetup can be as easy as posting a date, time and location of where you will be hanging out anyway!
 In that case your only real commitment is to show up!
-For meetup organizers just showing up, especially when you can do it consistently, honestly gets you at least 90% of all the benefit you can bring to your local bitcoin community!
+For meetup organizers just showing up, especially when you can do it consistently, gets you a good portion of the benefit of hosting your meetup!

 The best advice for bitcoin meetup organizers is to pick a day/time that works for you and to show up at that time consistently at whatever frequency you can fit into your life.
 Most meetups meet monthly, but some meet more or less frequently, depending on the meetup organizer and what level of commitment they feel comfortable with.